maxenabnit/Sportscar-price-impactors/reports/README.md

 ## Project Results Folder

-The `Project Results` folder contains the ONLY the results of the project's data analysis.
+The `Project Results` folder contains ONLY the results of the project's data analysis.

 ## Visualizations Folder